 Many student factors determine the length of time spent on homework.
-Most teachers give time in class to begin homework assignments, therefore student attention and diligence in class greatly impact homework time.
-Student ability and understanding, beginning early in the evening, working industriously in a quiet home study environment, and student time management also make a difference.
-Even very good students can spend unnecessary time on homework by doing more than is requested or polishing daily assignments needlessly.
+Teachers often give time in class to begin homework assignments, therefore student attention and diligence in class greatly impact homework time.

-Summaries for homework and lesson plans are posted for the entire week on FACTS ParentsWeb and become available the Monday of the week after 3 p.m.
-If there are any changes in homework it will be updated.
+Summaries for homework and lesson plans are posted for the entire week on FACTS ParentsWeb and become available each Monday after 3 p.m.
+Teachers may update class assignments and homework in FACTS as the week progresses.